nervosnetwork/rfcs/rfcs/0000-cfb-encoding/0000-cfb-encoding.md

 If a union is NONE, both the union type and value must omit.

-Except for the root table, it is not allowed to refer to a table with all fields omitted.
+Except for the root table and tables in array, it is not allowed to refer to a table with all fields omitted.
 References to empty strings and vectors are also forbidden.
 Instead, these fields should not be in the table.

 ### Vtable Content